How We Do It

 A Voice for Coaches

-The CAO is an independent, non-profit organization providing representation and recognition for coaches in a variety of contexts.
-This association is “coach-led” and accountable to its members who are “coaches” in all sports.
+The CAO is an independent, not-for-profit organization providing representation and recognition for coaches in all contexts of sport and recreation.
+This association is “coach-led” and a leader in the sport community for all coaches in all sports.

 Who We Work With